aloksGithub/ESN_research/literature.md

 This paper presents an ensemble quadratic echo state network for non-linear spatio-temporal forecasting.
 A quadratic echo state network (QESN) is a modification of the basic echo state network (ESN) model that includes quadratic interactions between hidden processes and the response, as well as embeddings (lagged values) of the input.
 These modifications allow for more effective forecasts of non-linear spatio-temporal dynamical systems.
 Testing was performed on Lorenz 40 and a real-world example for long-lead forecasting of tropical Pacific sea surface temperature (SST), showing promising results, however, it is difficult to comment on the results obtained in this paper since the performance of the ensembled QESN model was not compared with other models

+<br></br>
 # Research Gaps
 - Unexplored objectives in evolutionary optimization (Memory capacity, separability, generalizability)
 - Exploration of deep ESNs in evolutionary optimization
+- In evoltionary algorithms, using crossover directly on the reservoir weights is not an effective approach (Safe mutations for deep and recurrent neural networks through output gradients)
 - Lack of analysis of ensembling techniques for optimizing ESN performance
 - Lack of model diversity in ensemble learners (Need to see how to measure diversity and how it impacts model performance)
 - Lack of performance data on commonly used benchmarks and comparison with baseline models